WildTurtles/remasco/README.md

 ## Configuration

 ### Set up
-You have to edit the config/app.php file in order to edit database section.
+You have to edit the config/app.php file in order to edit database section and language section (en or fr).

 When it’s done you can use the online installer with your privacy compliant favorite web-browser.
 Go to : https://domain-name.org/remasco if you execute git on the web server root directory.